 Save Money and Your Mouth with Nonsurgical Periodontal Treatment

 Do you often find yourself with dry mouth, bad breath or toothaches?
 Are your gums swollen, bleeding or receding?
-If so, there’s a good chance you have periodontal disease, and it’s time to visit a dentist.
+If so, there’s a good chance you have periodontal disease, and it’s time to visit a dentist in Wollongong.
 There are several periodontal disease treatments that can be performed depending on severity, but hopefully, you’ve taken action early enough to avoid surgery.
 Once your dentist diagnoses the problem, nonsurgical treatment will be the first plan of attack.
 Much more cost effective and less invasive, nonsurgical periodontal treatments aim to clean pockets of bacteria and prevent more damage.
 Periodontal treatment procedures accompanied by a daily routine of good oral care at home are usually enough to set you on a path toward healthier gums and fix your dental problems.
 And better yet, by avoiding surgery, you’re saving big bucks in the long run.

 What causes periodontal disease?